vachzar/codeigniter4-patches/README.md

 # Tatter\Patches
-Automated project updates for CodeIgniter 4
+Automated project updates for CodeIgniter 4 with `vendor/` Folder

+for some reason one of my projects requires vendor folder not to be ignored. so this fork is just for that.
+Use the original package if you don't have the same reason.

+I haven't pulled request to the original package because I think it will change the original purpose of the package.

 [![](https://github.com/tattersoftware/codeigniter4-patches/workflows/Tests/badge.svg)](https://github.com/tattersoftware/codeigniter4-patches/actions/workflows/test.yml)